ls1intum/Artemis/docs/dev/guidelines/server.rst

         }
     }

-What you notice here is that we can avoid the use of a Bean and also test deeper.
+You should notice here that we can avoid the use of a Bean and also test deeper.
 Instead of mocking the uppermost method we will only throw the exception at the place where it could actually happen.
 Very important to mention is that you need to close the mock at the end of the test again.

 For a real example where a SpyBean was replaced with a static mock look at the SubmissionExportIntegrationTest.java in `here <https://github.com/ls1intum/Artemis/commit/4843137aa01cfdf27ea019400c48df00df36ed45>`__.